 If you’re buying a home for the first time, you’ll likely encounter a number of new terms that probably have never been part of your vocabulary — origination fee, escrow, contingencies (to name just a few).
 As you review the purchase agreement, pay special attention to two words that play an essential role in defining ownership of a property: title and deed.
 There are some key things to understand about one versus the other.

 What is the difference between a deed and title?

-The deed and the title for a property are used interchangeably, but they actually have different meanings, explains James Erwin, founding partner of Illinois-based Erwin Law LLC and an expert in real estate.
+Often, the “deed” and the “title” for a property are used interchangeably, but they actually have different meanings, explains James Erwin, founding partner of Illinois-based Erwin Law LLC and an expert in real estate.

-So, while you might think of a property’s title as a physical document that you can keep in a safe place, the title is really an intangible concept.
-The deed, however, is something you can actually hold in your hands.
+So, the property’s title is really an intangible concept.
+The deed, however, is something you can actually hold in your hands: a physical document that you can (and should) keep in a safe place.

 “In addition to being executed by the grantor, a deed must comply with state statutory requirements in order to be valid,” Erwin says, “and it must be recorded in the public records of the county where the property is located.
 Once a deed has been recorded, it becomes part of what is referred to as the ‘chain of title’ — the ownership record.”

-All those recorded deeds aren’t identical, though.
-There are different types of deeds that can be used in real estate transactions:
+Ownership records aren’t always identical.
+There are many different types of deeds that can be used in real estate transactions:

 - General warranty deed: If you’re buying a home, this is the type of deed you want to receive.
-It guarantees that there are no outstanding liens, debts or other red flags on the home from any point in time, and if any of those issues do come up, you’ll have no legal responsibility to handle them.
+It guarantees that there are no outstanding liens, debts or other claims on the home from any point in time, and if any of those issues do come up, you’ll have no legal responsibility or obligation concerning them.